 In Apple Settings (the gear icon) tap Wi-Fi.
 Under Wi-Fi, you'll see different network names.
 You may need to scroll up on the screen to see Ask to Join Networks.
 Tap Ask to Join Networks and select Ask.
 Then, try set up again to see if the Ring network appears.

 - Make sure you have the correct password and are entering it exactly.
 Passwords are case sensitive.

 - Make sure your password doesn't have any special characters in it.

 - Make sure you have a 5 GHz compatible Ring device if you're connecting to a 5 GHz network

 If you can't connect to your home wifi network, make sure you're using the correct password.
 Remember that passwords are case sensitive and do not include spaces.
 Network passwords can frequently be found on the bottom of your router.

 If your password contains any special characters such as an asterisk (*), pound sign (#) or exclamation mark (!), you may need to contact your Internet service provider to change your password and remove the special character.

 If you are trying to connect to a 5 GHz network, make sure that you have a 5 GHz compatible device.
 If you do have a 5 GHz compatible device, and are setting up for the first time, but still having problems, connect to a 2.4 GHz network first and then switch to the 5 GHz network after set up on the Device Health section of the Ring app.

 If the device you're setting up is a battery device, or capable of being moved from the mounting location, try bringing it a few feet from your router before trying a setup.

 Sometimes interference or distance can cause the setup to fail.
-You can learn more about common causes of wifi interference here.
+Use this link to learn more about common causes of wifi interference.